austral/austral/README.md

 ## Practical Linear Types

-Regular type systems help us find errors in the shape of data: trying to fit a square peg in a round hole.
-Linear types augment this by helping us prevent errors around *order* and *repetition*.
+A simple type system like that of C helps us by pointing out errors concerning the shape of data: trying to fit a square peg in a round hole.
+More advanced type systems help us express the semantic role of data in our types.
+Linear types go further, and help us prevent a whole category of defects along the lines of use-after-`free` and double-`free` errors.

 Consider a database API like this, using SML notation: